DATE: August 17th, 2022

 Registration is required for all CPCA training and events.You will receive two email communications immediately upon registering.
 The first is simply a receipt.
 The second from email@example.com and will contain webinar access information.
 This email will only be delivered to the individual who is registered for the event and will contain a unique link for a single connection.
 We recommend you add this event to your calendar using the link contained in your webinar access email.
 If you do not receive this email, please check your spam/junk folders before contacting firstname.lastname@example.org.

-Cancellation Policy: Effective 11/1/21 - No refunds will be available for cancellations received on or after 10 business days the start date of the event/training.
-To receive a maximum refund of 50% of the registration price prior to this deadline, all cancellations must be in writing and submitted by emailing firstname.lastname@example.org.
+Cancellation Policy: Effective 11/1/21 - No refunds will be available for cancellations that are received within 10 business days before the start date of the event/training.
+To receive a maximum refund of 50% of the registration price prior to this deadline, all cancellations must be in writing and submitted by emailing email@example.com.
 Substitutions of registrations in lieu of cancellation is encouraged.

 *Last year, in recognition of the tremendous financial stress members were facing and to ensure that important and timely information could be accessed with no barriers, CPCA elected to waive training fees for the entire membership year (April 1,2020- March 31, 2021) and offer all training at no cost.
 As we continue to work in this pandemic environment to provide members the support they need, we must also plan for the future while supporting community health centers in improving the health status of their communities through advocacy, education, and services.
 Which is why the Board of Directors approved a budget in February that reflects a reinstatement of training fees effective for trainings taking place on or after April 1, 2021.
 If you have any questions or concerns about this change, please email us at firstname.lastname@example.org.